 What does insurance cover?

-We navigate insurance on your behalf and are able to work with the vast majority of commercial/employer insurance plans in order to get cost effective access for your GLP-1 medication and coverage for your labs.
+We navigate insurance on your behalf and are able to work with the vast majority of commercial/employer insurance plans in order to get cost-effective access to your GLP-1 medication and coverage for your labs.
 Lab copays vary by plan.
 GLP-1s for most members with commercial insurance should be capped at $25 per month after any deductible is met.
 In the unlikely scenario that there is no path to a low-cost GLP-1 for you, you will be eligible for a refund (less a $250 fee for the initial doctor’s appointment).

 What are the side effects of the medication?

-The FDA-approved medications that are a part of the One-Year Metabolic Reset are called GLP-1s, and are clinically-tested, stimulant-free, and non-habit forming.
+The FDA-approved medications that are a part of the One-Year Metabolic Reset are called GLP-1s and are clinically tested, stimulant-free, and non-habit forming.
 Side effects are extremely rare, and most individuals who take a GLP-1 do not experience any.
 For those who do, nausea is the most common, and this typically resolves over the first few weeks of being on the medication.
 If you do experience any side effects, you’ll be able to reach out to your Medical Team directly for support.

 Table of Contents